See also: Rulers of the 6th-from-Chandra - what social material bhava do they rule

 Chandra-Vrizchika * ruler of 6th-from-Chandra = Adversarial-Agent-Mangala

 Chandra-Dhanuzya* ruler of 6th-from-Chandra = Adversarial-Agent-Zukra

 Chandra has no enemies.
 In general, Chandra-Kumbha has a 'live-and-let-live' approach with a remarkable tolerance for betrayal and crime.

 Vimshottari Dasha periods of the ruler of 6th-from-Chandra can be emotionally devastating unless one is able to interpret the conditions of the classroom.

 Unrecognized emotional challenges may cascade into physical compensations, creating physical pain as a consequence of unseen emotional conflict.

-Instructions of the curriculum may include broken promises; pain of dishonesty, false accusations, negative criticism, and showers of abuse in all forms.
+Instructions of the curriculum may include disputes, treachery, broken promises; pain of dishonesty, false accusations, negative criticism, and showers of abuse in all forms.